puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/power_of_puppet.md

 {% figure '../assets/rule.png' %}

-Click *Add rule*, then click the *Commit* button in the bottom right of the console interface to commit your change.
+Click *Add rule*, then click the *Commit 1 change* button in the bottom right of the console interface to commit your change.

 {% figure '../assets/commit.png' %}